SerenaTetart/Anomaly_Detection/README.md

 <img src="https://user-images.githubusercontent.com/65224852/143266758-c5f101bc-1787-4694-a30c-596f8b5df599.png">
 </p>

-Then we compute the reconstruction error between the prediction and the original data with a Mean Squared Error.
+Then we compute the reconstruction error between the prediction and the original data with a Mean Squared Logarithmic Error.

 And finally we set a threshold error between normal and fraudulent transactions, normal transactions should be smaller and fraudulents bigger than the threshold.